Marceau-class ironclad: Armament and armor

 The ships were protected with a combination of mild steel and compound armor that varied between each member of the class.
 Their belt extended for the entire length of the hull and was approximately 7.5 ft wide; 2 to 2.5 ft of the belt was above the waterline.
 The armor belt was backed by a layer of teak that was used to help contain the effects of a shell hit.
 It was 18 in at the upper edge in the central portion, where it protected the ships' ammunition magazines and propulsion machinery spaces, tapering to 356 mm at the bottom edge.
 Toward the bow, the belt was reduced to 254 mm at the top edge and 9 in at the bottom, while the stern section received slightly thicker protection, at 305 mm and 254 mm, respectively.
-Marceau and Neptune had compound armor belts, while Magentas was steel.
+Marceau and Neptune had compound armor belts, while Magenta's was steel.
 An armor deck that was 80 mm of wrought iron atop a layer of 0.4 in of steel was attached to the upper edge of the belt.
 Above the belt, the ships had a cofferdam that was filled with cellulose forward; this structure was intended to limit flooding in the event of damage above the waterline.

-The barbettes for the main battery were 16 in thick and the supporting tubes that connected them to their magazines were 8 to 9 in; Marceaus barbettes were steel while the other two ships had compound armor.
+The barbettes for the main battery were 16 in thick and the supporting tubes that connected them to their magazines were 8 to 9 in; Marceau's barbettes were steel while the other two ships had compound armor.
 According to a contemporary British report, the magazines were not directly protected and instead relied on the side and horizontal armor for protection.
 The guns themselves were covered by 2.5 in thick gun shields, which were intended to protect their crews from light weapons and small arms fire.
 Their forward conning tower was 4.7 to 6 in thick.